fortuneu27/cynomiproject/README.md

 Thorough validation of form data (no future sleep dates) Allow editing of a record
 Audit logging of successfull and failed post, put and delete requests

+# Current Bugs
+Currently the pagination doesnt work, it should. but seems to just set the page to 0 when you move to the next page.
+This a very odd and unexpected behavior